franalvarez21/PawnPath/README.md

 ## Gameplay

-Pad: Movement
+- Pad: Movement
-B Button: Pause
+- B Button: Pause
-A Button: Action
+- A Button: Action
-Game contains 3 game modes:

-USE the left and right arrows to choose game mode
+Game contains 3 game modes (USE the left and right arrows to choose game mode)

 # Endless mode
 - Play for a high score.